impactmapping/open-impact-mapping-workshop/educational-workshops/concerts-online/facilitation-guide.md

 In case of a large room, while the groups are discussing their plans, collect all the flipcharts/post-its with plans and move them to a central area where they could be easily observed.

+#### Discussion guidelines

 After five minutes, get groups to sell their plans by taking turns.
 Before letting a group representative talk, go over to their plan, summarise it briefly, and let them sell it.
 Capture the key aspects they mention (eg low risk, focusing on key revenue streams..., quick) with post-its and stick next to their plans.
 Keep this brief and stop people if they try to go over what they plan to deliver again (this is quite common).

 After all the groups present, find conflicting arguments -- eg two groups claiming that their plan is low risk, but planning to do exactly the opposite things.
 Point out how it's almost impossible to compare those arguments, because there's too many, and different groups claim different benefits.
 Finish by talking how plans based on features are difficult to compare, and that anything can be justified with unverified claims.

 ### Exercise 3: Brainstorm behaviour changes

 Impacts -- especially behaviour changes -- are a critical concept for impact mapping, and most participants of your workshop probably do not normally think about them.
 This exercise helps people think about impacts first, so they can start differentiating between impacts, deliverables, types of work and organisational benefits.
+This falls into the "Concepts" part of training from the back of the room.

 #### Learning objective

 * Understand how to describe impacts
 * Spot and avoid the most common problems when listing impacts (such as replacing them for deliverables or organisational goals)
 * Understand that prioritising impacts is much easier than prioritising features -- because they can relate to the current business objectives
+* Think about Now/Not Now prioritisation

 #### Facilitation objective